-The Secondary Instructional Leadership Team is comprised of administrator, principals, consultants, coaches, and interventionists.
+The Secondary Instructional Leadership Team is comprised of administrators, principals, consultants, coaches, and interventionists.
 The function of the Team is:

 - Teaching and Learning

 - Executive Director of Instructional Practices, K-12 and Grants

 - Director of Career Readiness, CTE, and CFE